 Protect Important Vehicle Information

-Be sure to remove important items from your vehicle, such as your registration, insurance information and car keys before the storm and keep them in a plastic zip-sealed bag.
-Better yet, get copies of each item made and store them away in a dry, safe place so after the storm passes you’re able to use your vehicle if necessary.
+When it comes to learning how to protect your car during a hurricane, safeguarding your vehicle’s important information is crucial.
+Be sure to remove essential items from your vehicle, such as your registration, insurance information, and car keys, before the storm hits.
+Keep them in a plastic zip-sealed bag to ensure they stay dry and safe.
+Even better, consider getting copies of each item made and store them away in a secure place.
+This way, after the storm passes, you’ll be well-prepared to protect your car during a hurricane and use your vehicle if necessary.

 Fill Up Your Tank

 Having your car keys and vehicle registration won’t help much if your gas tank is empty.
 Fuel stations typically experience gasoline shortages during and after hurricanes – 60% of gas stations in Miami-Ft.
 Lauderdale and Gainesville were without fuel during Hurricane Irma – so topping off your tank prior to the storm will come in handy should there be a shortage of gas after the storm passes.